 The second hook starts with “I want you to be alive, You don’t gotta die today, You don’t gotta die.”
 The song moves from a place of darkness to a place of support.
 When someone expresses suicidal thoughts, it is critical to not dismiss their feelings or minimize the weight of the issues preventing them from wanting to live.
 The Center for Disease control list death by suicide as the number 1 cause of death in the 15-19 age group.
 According to the National Data on Campus Suicides, “1 in 12 college students have written down a suicide plan as a result of stresses related to school, work, relationships, social life, and still developing as a young adult.”

 John Draper, Director of the National Suicide Prevention Lifeline, in an interview talked about the impact the song is already having.
-Draper said: “The impact has been pretty extraordinary.
+During his CNN interview, Draper stated, “The impact has been pretty extraordinary.
 On the day the song was released, we had the second-highest call volume in the history of our service.
-Overall, calls to the hotline are up roughly 33% from this time last year.” via CNN
+Overall, calls to the hotline are up roughly 33% from this time last year.”

 “I finally want to be alive, I don’t want to die today, I don’t want to die” are the lyrics and the tone in which the songs end.
 Then, it leads into an incredibly woke statement by Logic, and here is a sample:

-“I am here to fight for your equality because I believe that we are all born equal, but we are not treated equally at that is why we must fight!” – Logic VMAs
+“I am here to fight for your equality because I believe that we are all born equal, but we are not treated equally and that is why we must fight!” – Logic VMAs

 The trend for suicide deaths is on an upward climb.
 A 2015 study by the Center for Disease Control state there were twice as many suicides than homicides in the United States.
 It’s time we end the stigma and myths surrounding suicide attempt survivors “doing it for the attention.”
 Suicidal thoughts may be an ongoing struggle instead of a one-off event to prevent.
-In this case, we need to arm loved ones and at risk individuals with information as well as tools and resource to manage their mental health status.
+In this case, we need to arm loved ones and at-risk individuals with information as well as tools and resource to manage their mental health status.